 - The inside of the dome is painted white.
 While this does reflect light, it doesn’t work as well as a mirrored or metallic coating would.

-- The dome itself is not very deep, so it will not work with very long lightbulbs.
+- The dome itself is not deep, so it will not work with long lightbulbs.

-Overall, the Zilla Premium Reflector Dome is a solid choice.
-It’s made of good quality materials which will withstand high heat, and it’s compatible with a wide range of light bulbs.
+The Zilla Premium Reflector Dome is a good choice.
+It’s made of top-quality materials that will withstand high heat, and it’s compatible with a wide range of light bulbs.

 The reflector dome is designed for bulbs that emit light as well as heat.
 However, there’s no reason you couldn’t use a ceramic heat emitter with this lamp.
 Many reptile keepers use them with no problem.